Interstellar-2014

 Grade: B-

-Interstellar is an interesting film to review.
+Interstellar (2014) is an interesting film to review.

-I cannot say I loved this film, however, I did appreciate and marvel at the visual and technical aspects of it, which completely usurps the convoluted plot, made difficult to follow due to changing worlds and galaxies.
+I cannot say I loved the film, however, I did appreciate and marvel at the visual and technical aspects of it, which completely usurps the convoluted plot, made difficult to follow due to changing worlds and galaxies.

 The complexities of different entities, worlds, and layers of worlds are featured and admittedly, mind-blowing, which is the weak part of the film.
-By making the film arguably too intelligent, it loses the audience’s attention.

 The Earth’s food and crops are slowly running out and the planet is dying.
-His two children, daughter Murphy and son Tom, face a bleak world.
+His two children, daughter Murphy and son Tom face a bleak world.

 Cooper, naturally, is chosen to lead the venture, which could take him away from his family for years.
 He accepts much to Murphy’s chagrin.
 Once in outer space- assisted by Amelia Brand (Dr. Brand’s daughter), the team embarks on an endless mission leading them to different planets and one strange encounter with a rebel astronaut (played wastefully by Matt Damon).